wp-plugins/membermouse-addon-for-wp-courseware/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This plugin adds integration between MemberMouse and WP Courseware which allows you to assign course(s) to bundles and/or membership levels for automatic enrollment.
+Add integration between MemberMouse and WP Courseware which allows you to assign course(s) to bundles and/or membership levels for auto enrollment.

 == Description ==
 [Fly Plugins](http://flyplugins.com) presents [MemberMouse](http://flyplugins.com/membermouse) for [WP Courseware](http://wpcourseware.com).

 = Have you ever wanted to sell an online internet course or ecourse? = The MemberMouse Addon for WP Courseware will add full integration with WP Courseware.
-It will allow you to assign WP Courseware courses to a bundle and/or membership level.
+It will allow you to assign WP Courseware course(s) to a bundle and/or membership level.
 Once the course(s) are assigned to a bundle and/or membership level, upon purchase of a product and registration, a student will automatically be enrolled into the associated course(s).

 With this addon, you will be able to create a fully automated LMS system which you can sell online, or if you choose to run a free online course, you can do so with ease.